desjjoh/QuickAPI-NestJS/QUICKAPI.md

 The **QuickAPI Suite** is not a collection of templates — it’s a **progressive learning ecosystem**.
 Each project teaches a different stage of backend development maturity, showing how the same design principles translate across frameworks and languages.

-You can think of it as a _curriculum in three acts_:
+You can think of it as a _curriculum_:

 | Project              | Stack                          | Purpose                                                                                  |
 | -------------------- | ------------------------------ | ---------------------------------------------------------------------------------------- |